Generalizable and Relightable Gaussian Splatting for Human Novel View Synthesis: Experiments

 \paragraph{Implementation Details.} Our framework is trained on a single NVIDIA RTX 4090 GPU over approximately four days.
 We first train the LGR module for 100K iterations, where both the human subject and illumination conditions are randomly sampled in each iteration.
 Next, we train the entire framework for 300K iterations to jointly optimize for high-quality geometry reconstruction and realistic relighting performance.
 More details of the optimization process are provided in Supp.Mat..

 \paragraph{Datasets.} We utilize two human scan datasets, Twindom~\cite{twindom} and THuman2.0~\cite{yu2021function4d}, to validate the effectiveness of our method.
 To ensure high-quality rendering, we carefully selected 800 scans from Twindom and 337 scans from THuman2.0, filtering out meshes with noticeable artifacts.
 Additionally, 384 HDR environment maps were collected from Polyhaven, HDRMAPS, and iHDRI to simulate diverse illumination conditions.
 More dataset construction details are listed in Supp.Mat..
+In addition, we also employ multi-view real-world data from GPS-Gaussian~\cite{zheng2024gps} and DNA-Rendering~\cite{cheng2023dna} to further evaluate the generalization ability of our method in real scenarios.

 \tablecomparison